-Class attendance is mandatory.
-Students are allowed two "free" absences, which do not need to be justified.
+Students are allowed two "free" absences (seminar and practicum included), which do not need to be justified.
 It is the students' responsibility to keep them in case of real necessity (sickness or any other unforeseen inconvenience that may prevent students from being in class).
-Each additional absence, unless for a very serious reason, will lower the students' grade by one grade level (i.e., a final grade of a B+ would be lowered to a B).
+Each additional absence, unless for a very serious reason, will lower the students' grade by one grade level (i.e., a final grade of a B+ would be lowered to a

+B).